spooozy/pet-phone-book/docs/ARCHITECTURE.md

 ## Overview

-The app is cut in virtual layers.
+The app is cut into virtual layers.
 Each layer has a unique responsibility:
 - UI Layer: renders UI elements and handles interaction from a user (touches, clicks, input from a keyboard).
 Here lies all elements that depends on a UI framework.
 The UI layer contains `UI triggers` which trigger logic and/or navigation events.
 - Controller Layer + Navigation: glues `UI` and `Logic` layers.
 Here should be performed all calls to the UI and logic.
 Navigation is responsible for routing between screens when something happens in the app (update in database or user interaction).
 The layer is optional and depends on implementation.
 - Logic Layer: contains business logic and entities.
 Also communicates with relational DB storage and performs CRUD operations over the storage.
 The DB is a relational DB with an ability to make a full-text search to meet feature requirements.